Ebba Sparre: In film

-Canadian actress Sarah Gadon portrayed Ebba Sparre in The Girl King (2015).
+Elizabeth Young and Sarah Gadon portrayed Ebba Sparre in Queen Christina (1933) and The Girl King (2015) respectively.

 Filmmakers have offered distinct interpretations of Ebba and Christina's relationship.
 American actress Elizabeth Young portrayed Ebba Sparre in Rouben Mamoulian's 1933 biographical film Queen Christina.
 The Pre-Code film implies a relationship between Ebba and Christina by showing a chaste kiss between the two women.
 Bisexual Swedish actress Greta Garbo, who played Christina, had an influential role in shaping Christina and Ebba's relationship in the film and insisted on the scene.
 In dialogue, Ebba complains that Christina is "surrounded by musty old papers and musty old men," so the queen promises to spend time with her in the country.
 Betsy Erkkila notes that the scene is subtle enough to be missed by the censors, but "nevertheless succeeds in inscribing not only the queen's but Garbo's own bisexual nature".
 The scene created controversy upon its release.
 Later in the film, when Ebba's fiance entreats her to ask for the queen's approval to marry, Ebba is shown troubled and fearful of Christina's displeasure.
 She complains about the queen's "dominating" attitude.
 Following a scene where Christina falls in love with Spanish ambassador Antonio Pimentel de Prado (John Gilbert), Christina adopts more feminine attire and cheerfully gives Ebba's marriage her blessing.

 Ebba Sparre was portrayed by Anglo-Polish actress Ania Marson in the 1974 historical drama film The Abdication.
 The Abdication does touch on the concept of a relationship between Christina and Ebba, but not to the extent of Queen Christina.

 Canadian actress Sarah Gadon portrayed Ebba in the 2015 biographical film The Girl King, which focuses on Christina's relationship with Ebba.
 In comparison to Queen Christina, The Girl King decisively portrays Christina as a lesbian, and depicts Ebba and Christina's relationship as unmistakably sexual in nature.
 Although Gadon's performance was praised, Ebba's characterisation was criticised for being overly demure.
 The film portrays Christina as a hedonistic monarch who takes advantage of Ebba, as evident by a scene where she passionately seduces Ebba atop the Codex Gigas.
 In the film, Christina's affection for Ebba is manipulated by Swedish courtiers in a ploy to control the queen.
 Ebba's marriage to Jakob is arranged against her will, and the couple's separation hastens Christina's abdication.